CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 We plan in the future to send appropriate message to a LoRaWAN network server (such as TTN) in the same way the `single_chan_pkt_fwd` program from Thomas Telkamp works (and like most LoRaWAN gateways).

 ["gateway_conf"]["aux_radio"] indicates the time interval (in second) for `post_processing_gw.py` to check for a `aux_radio_post.txt` file with data received from other radio interfaces, e.g. IEEE802.15.4, etc. This feature is not currently distributed as it is still in the early stage of development.

+["status_conf"]["dynamic_gps"] indicates whether you have a USB GPS module connected to update in real-time your gateway GPS position.

+["status_conf"]["gps_port"] indicates the port for your USB GPS.
+It is most of the time `/dev/ttyACM0`.

+["status_conf"]["copy_post_processing_log"] indicates whether you want to periodically extract the last 500 lines of the log file to be available on the web admin interface.
+This option is somehow obsolete as the web admin interface has a button to perform on-demand copy of this log file.

+["status_conf"]["dht22"] indicates the time interval (in second) for `post_processing_gw.py` to trigger a temperature/humidity measure from the DHT22 sensor every N seconds (that you must connect and install, see step H). `post_processing_gw.py` will typically display the following information, that will be logged in the log file.

+	2017-03-31T23:42:52.703430> Getting gateway temperature
+	2017-03-31T23:42:52.703722> Gateway TC : 26.40 C | HU : 24.90 % at 2017-03-31 23:42:52.703074

+["status_conf"]["dht22_mongo"] when set to true will further store the temperature/humidity measure in the local MongDB.
+Then, these measures will be visible on the gateway's web page.
+You can check with this feature the condition inside the gateway's case in outdoor deployment.

+["status_conf"]["fast_stats"] indicates the time interval (in second) for `post_processing_gw.py` to trigger a fast statistic task (`post_processing_gw.py` calls `python sensors_in_raspi/stats.py`).
+Currently, it is mainly used to update the display on a small OLED screen.

+["status_conf"]["ttn_status"] indicates whether the gateway should report its status to TheThingNetwork platform.
+Actually, you can leave it as `true` and the report will only be active when the gateway is running in LoRaWAN mode (see [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-TTN.md)).

 ["alert_conf"]["use_mail"] when set to true indicates that `post_processing_gw.py` will sent an alerting mail on specific events.
 There are currently 2 events: when `post_processing_gw.py` is started (which usually means that the gateway has booted and is up) and when the radio module has been reset by the low-level lora_gateway program because of some receive errors.